KKlob/Capstone1-ReWrite/README.md

 ## Overview

 This will be a rewrite of my Minimalistic Ehtereum Block Explorer.
-The backend will be using Node.js/Express and the front-end will use React.
+The backend will be using Node.js/Express with a PSQL database and the front-end will use React.

 ## Features